publiccodenet/publiccode.net/careers/content-editor.md

 You should:

 * share our core values: openness, quality, trust, community, helpfulness
-* understand the value of and be experienced with open source products and communities
+* understand the value of and be experienced with open source products, git and communities
 * want to work for the public good
 * have a collaborative working attitude and take pride in making things together
 * be able to work independently